GENERAL PASA INFORMATION

-No PASA club Board Member, Officer, Division Director, or match official receives any pay of any kind for their club positions.
+No PASA Division Director, or match official receives any pay of any kind for their club positions.
 Period.
-All PASA club officers and staff are unpaid volunteers.
-The 150-acre PASA Park facility is leased from the Russell Metcalf Estate Trust for exactly $1.00 per year.
+All PASA staff are unpaid volunteers.
+The 150-acre PASA Park facility is maintained in part by the Russell Metcalf Estate Trust and White Oak Hollow Farm.

 CALENDAR OF EVENTS:

-If you need immediate information about specific PASA range availability, or scheduled events which may close some ranges, email firstname.lastname@example.org, or call PASA’s Vice President/Administration, Kathy Lumley, at (217) 257-7199.
+If you need information about specific PASA range availability, or scheduled events which may close some ranges, call/text the PASA Range Manager at (217) 592-2068.

 PASA CLUB MEMBERSHIP FEES

 (Includes Primary Member, spouse, & all children under 18.)